TheDataFestAI/thedatafestai_web/assets/learning_modules_md/python_module/python_global_local_variable.md

 outside func, a: 10 <br>
 inside func, a: 10

-#### Sample 2: Global Scope variable can be accessible from inside and outside function but can't be editable without defining
+#### Understand 2: Global Scope variable can be accessible from inside and outside function but can't be editable without defining

 ```python
 # This function uses global variable s